TITLE: Batman, Vol. 8: The Wedding

 Let’s start with Booster Gold.
 Setting aside that King portrays him as a complete doofus, his plan makes no sense.
 By the classic Back to the Future, Part II logic, if you travel back in time and change something critical, reality will change around you.
 The world you return to may be drastically different than the one you left behind.
 So Booster goes back in time to stop the Wayne murders, thus preventing Bruce from becoming Batman.
 Once he does that, how does he expect to return to the present day and show Batman what he’s done?
 Batman doesn’t exist!
 That was the idea behind this whole cockamamie scheme in the first place!

 What’s more, with this story King, like so many other writers, falls victim to Batman worship.
 Would the world be different without Batman?
 Or at least the Batman we know?
-Yes, of course.
+Yes.
 But does the entire world fall into chaos without Batman?
 Remember, we’re still in the DC Universe.
-The Wayne murders had nothing to do with the origins of, for instance, Superman or Wonder Woman.
+The Wayne murders had nothing to do with the origins of Superman or Wonder Woman.
 Hell, we even see Green Lantern in this story!
 (Albeit in a gratuitously violent manner.)
 You’re telling me no other heroes could have stopped Ra’s al Ghul from conquering half the planet?

 Dick Grayson becoming Batman, much less a Batman who’s more like the Punisher, makes no sense either.
 How does Dick get the whole bat motif if he’s not taken in by Bruce?
 Did a rogue bat somehow fly into Haley’s Circus and snap those trapeze wires?